labermt/CST136SRS01/README.md

 Create a ctor that accepts: \[lower bound, upper bound).
 Create a default ctor is unbound on both upper and lower values.

-Create the default ctor by delgating, default parameters, or default generation.
+Create the default ctor by delegating, default parameters, or default generation.

-Create a constexpr member for kUnboundLower and kUnboundUpper.
+Create a const member for kUnboundLower and kUnboundUpper.

 Create lower bound and upper bound setters and getters.
 Handle narrowing conversions (float, double, long, unsigned, ...).
 Allow std::string and c-strings for setters and handle non-valid strings.